Cryptographic Specifications of CryptPeer

 - Hardware-bound license:

-- the license is associated with hardware characteristics of the machine (e.g., motherboard serial number);
+- the license MAY be associated with hardware characteristics of the machine;

-- it is not linked to the user's civil identity.
+- it is not designed as a centralized nominal identity.

 - No license server or database:

-- no external license server is queried to validate CryptPeer usage;
+- no external license server is required to validate local usage;

 - Offline operation:

-- license validation works in local-only mode, without Internet connection;
+- license validation MAY work without Internet connectivity;

-- service continuity does not depend on a remote license third party.
+- service continuity does not depend on a remote third party.

-- no license telemetry to a third-party cloud is necessary.
+- no license telemetry to a third-party cloud is necessary in the sovereign model.

-From a cryptographic perspective, license management via EviEngine is orthogonal to content security (messages, files, backups).
-The primitives, key hierarchy, and protocols described in Parts III to VII remain unchanged, whether the license is present or not.
-However, from the perspective of the "Zero Trust.
-Zero Cloud.
-Zero Trace." doctrine, this license model:
+From a cryptographic standpoint, license management through EviEngine is orthogonal to content security.
+The primitives, key hierarchy, and protocols described in the following parts remain analytically separate from this function.

 6. Deployment Modes